code-differently/code-society-25-2/lesson_00/danielsonadjocy/README.md

 3. Prepare both breakfast and lunch for the day.
 4. Optional: Buy Coffee to me not fall asleep in the morning.
 <br>switch
-    <br>case Staying home:
+    <br>&emsp;case Staying home:
-        <br>&emsp;5.
+        <br>&emsp;&emsp;5.
 Set up my desk and make sure everything is clean.
-        <br>&emsp;6.
+        <br>&emsp;&emsp;6.
 Get to work.
-    <br>case Leaving:
+    <br>&emsp;case Leaving:
-        <br>&emsp;5.
+        <br>&emsp;&emsp;5.
 Drive to my destination while listening to music or audio books.
-        <br>&emsp;6.
+        <br>&emsp;&emsp;6.
 Begin my day.

 ## Shutdown
-1.
+1. Wind down with an hour or so of gaming.
+2.

+## Expertise
+As said before mostly into data science and software engineering.
 ## Links
+Contact hours: Usually available at any time but best luck will be during the afternoon and evening.
+Email is the best contact method.
 Personal gmail: adjocydanielson@gmail.com
 Code differently gmail: dadjocy252@gmail.com
 LinkedIn: https://www.linkedin.com/in/danielson-adjocy-832a9a188/
 Github: https://github.com/DaFDE31?tab=repositories
-## Prerequisites

-Here are some of the things I need to be a productive citizen and engineer.

-* Single-origin, medium roast coffee from Africa.
-* Daily Bible study and prayer
-* Jazz / hip-hop fusion with strong piano lines, bass, and drums.
-Favorite artists right now are [Kiefer][kiefer-link], [Glimlip][glimlip-link], [Ashley Henry][ashley-henry-link], and [Tom Misch][tom-misch-link].
-* Not operational on Sunday's.
-That's the Lord's Day so I'm closed for business.
-* Smoked meats and BBQ of pretty much any variety (pork, beef, chicken, lamb, etc.).

-## Installation Instructions

-1. It's best to get in touch with me after 9am PT on most days.
-I'm not an early riser.
-1. I'm instant human, just add coffee.
-1. There is usually no shortage of things I need to do on any given day as a full-time entrepreneur, so scheduling time with me is usually best.
-I'm good at ignoring ad-hoc messages.
-1. Email communication is the best as my inbox is one of the tools I use for priority management.
-There's a high chance I will miss messages on LinkedIn and Twitter, so don't be afraid to ping me again if I don't respond in a timely manner.
-1. Before you ask me a question about your tech career, make sure to check my blog at [anthonydmays.com/blog](https://anthonydmays.com/blog) to ensure that I haven't already answered it.
-I also cross post articles on LinkedIn and Medium.

 ## Fun Facts